vinilage/mck-om/README.md

 ## Deploy Ops Manager

-Fill your credentials in the ``ops-manager/secret.yaml`` file.
-Put the desired version of Ops Manager and Application Database (AppDB) in the ``ops-manager/deploy.yaml``
+Set your preferrable versions of Ops Manager and Application Database (AppDB) in `ops-manager/deploy-om.yaml`.
 Then run the following command:

 ```